 Market clearing for the composite commodity markets requires that the supplies of the composite commodity (QQ) are equal to total of domestic demands for composite commodities, which consists of intermediate demand (QINTD), household (QCD), enterprise (QED) and government (QGD) and investment (QINVD) final demands and stock changes (dstocconst) (C3).
-Since the markets for domestically produced commodities are also cleared (X16) this ensures a full clearing of all commodity markets.
-Similarly it is necessary to ensure clearing of the production of differentiated commodities by activities when activities can adjust their output mixes in response to changes in relative commodity prices; this is done in equation (C2).
+Since the markets for domestically produced commodities are also cleared (X16) this ensures a full clearing of all commodities by activities when activities can adjust their output mixes in response to changes in relative commodity prices; this is done in equation (C2).